Sound

 Category: SOUND

-18. What is the term for the distance between one peak of a sound wave and the next?
+18. What is the term for the highest point of a sound wave?

 19 / 30